Olympus E-PL9 vs Sony A9

 The E-PL9 writes its imaging data to SDXC cards, while the A9 uses SDXC or Memory Stick PRO Duo cards.
 The A9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the E-PL9 only has one slot.
 The A9 supports UHS-II cards (on its first slot), while the E-PL9 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus PEN E-PL9 and Sony Alpha A9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 |Sony A7 III||Y||stereo||mono||Y||Y||micro||3.1||Y||Y||Y|

 It is notable that the A9 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The E-PL9 lacks such a headphone port.

-Both the E-PL9 and the A9 are recent models that are part of the current product line-up.
-The E-PL9 replaced the earlier Olympus E-PL8, while the A9 does not have a direct predecessor.
+The E-PL9 is a recent model that features in the current product line-up of Olympus.
+In contrast, the A9 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A9 was succeeded by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.